S3-working-group/s3-practical-guide/content/src/peer-development/peer-review.md

 ## Peer Review

-**Support each other to learn and grow in the roles and groups you serve in.**
+**Support each other to learn and grow in the roles and teams you serve in.**

-The role keeper — or group — leads the peer review by setting up the process and speaking first in each step.
+The role keeper — or team — leads the peer review by setting up the process and speaking first in each step.

 ![Peer review process](img/process/peer-review.png)